How to Plant and Grow Broccoli Rabe (Rapini)

 Other cultivated forms of the B. rapa species that you are no doubt familiar with include turnips, bok choy, napa cabbage, and some types of mustard greens.

-In addition to “broccoli rabe,” some people call it “rapini,” “Italian mustard,” or “Italian turnip.”
+In addition to “broccoli rabe,” it is also commonly known as “rapini,” “Italian mustard,” or “Italian turnip.”

 There are also many variations on “rabe,” including “raab,” “rapi,” and “rapa.”